masesgroup/KNet/src/documentation/articles/connectSDK.md

 ### Sink connector

-A source connector needs other configuration properties inherited from Apache Kafka™ Connect like:
+A sink connector needs other configuration properties inherited from Apache Kafka™ Connect like:
 - __topics=**value**__ where the **value** represents the CSV list of the topics will be the source of the records